 The mission of the Economic Crimes Division is to prevent and prosecute financial crimes and to enforce the law in partnership with law enforcement and the community.
 Cases against public officials, large corporations and high tech criminal rings are large, complex matters, which require a team effort of lawyers, paralegals, investigators and clerical support.
 The teams within the division, include Consumer Protection, Complex Theft, CATCH, Environmental Protection, Public Assistance and Real Estate Fraud.

 FAMILY PROTECTION DIVISION [TOP]

 The goal of the Gang Prosecution Division is to reduce the level of gang violence in San Diego County.
-This goal is achieved by targeting violent gang crime such as murder, attempted murder, assault with weapons, drive by shootings, rape and robbery.
-The Gang Division will also work with outside agencies to proactively target known gang members to prosecute them for lesser violations in order to prevent more violent crimes from happening.
-This division will also target known gangs and their members through civil injunctions and abatements in order to disrupt the gang culture and lifestyle.
-This multi prong approach will have the affect of lowering the level of gang violence throughout San Diego County.
+This goal is achieved by prosecuting violent gang crime such as murder, attempted murder, assault with weapons, drive by shootings, rape and robbery.
+The Gang Division will also work with outside agencies to proactively prosecute known gang members for lesser violations in order to prevent more violent crimes from happening.
+This approach will have the affect of lowering the level of gang violence throughout San Diego County.

 INFORMATION TECHNOLOGY DIVISION [TOP]